Reverse detail from Kakelbont MS 1, a fifteenth-century French Psalter. This image is in the public domain. Daniel Paul O'Donnell

 But that wasn’t quite all.
 There was something more than respect being communicated in their averted gaze, something subtler and less direct.
 It was more like a disinclination to show disrespect—a code of behaviour that kept the peace among men.
 To look another man in the eye and hold his gaze is to invite conflict (or, as she puts it, a homosexual encounter).
 To look away is to accept the status quo, to leave each man to his small sphere of pride and poise.

 I quote this passage at length because it is a remarkably clear prompt for what follows—and, in retrospect, an explanation for what goes wrong in the rest of the book.
 The key insight here—that deeply ingrained gendered codes govern everyday interaction in ways we rarely get to test directly—is intuitively familiar but difficult to prove.
-You are pretty sure your experiences would be different if you were a different gender, but you can’t be sure.
-By changing only her presentation while remaining in a familiar environment, Vincent isolates a variable in a way that is otherwise extremely difficult to do.
+Most of us, I suspect, are pretty sure our experiences would be different if we were of a different gender, but most of us can’t be sure because we never test the premise.
+When Vincent walked down that familiar street in drag, she was able to isolate the variable and see how the other half (meant more or less literally in this case) experienced the world.

 As a guy you get about a three-note emotional range.
 That’s it, at least as far as the outside world is concerned.
 Women get octaves—chromatic scales of tears and joys and anxieties and despairs and erotic flamboyance.
 But guys get little more than bravado and rage.
 Forget doubt.
 Forget hurt.

-The result is a kind of appropriation rather than explanation: we hear what an outsider thinks a community does when they are alone, despite the fact that she constantly discovers she is unfamiliar with the codes she is interacting with.
+The result is a kind of appropriation rather than explanation: we hear what an outsider thinks a community does when they are alone, despite the fact that, as she constantly discovers, she is profoundly unfamiliar with the codes she is interacting with.
 What we don’t get is her expertise as a woman: as somebody who has experienced the male gaze (her original point) and then noticed it vanish when she started dressing as a man.
-It is more an anthropology of men than a discussion of what changes when you stop being coded as female:
+It is more a safari of the wild and unfamiliar world of men than an investigation of what changes when you stop being coded as female:

 …standing in the pit of the male psyche was no better.
 There I saw men at their worst, too.
 I saw how degraded and awful a relentless, humiliating sex drive could make you … how bitter and often puerile men could be in the company of other men….
 It made me think that many men are far worse than most women know, but then also far better.